BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 With Shopify, you can translate your site into 20 languages for free on all plans except its ‘Starter’ one — this should meet most merchants’ needs well.

-The only thing to be aware of here is that certain Shopify site elements, like product and blog tags, can’t currently be translated using its out-of-the box functionality.
+The only thing to be aware of here is that certain Shopify site elements, like product and blog tags, can’t currently be translated using its out-of-the-box functionality.

-Finally, it’s also possible to use Weglot with Shopify — so all in all, when it comes to creating a multilingual versions of your store, the more flexible option (and certainly the most cost-effective one) is definitely Shopify.
+Finally, it’s also possible to use Weglot with Shopify — so all in all, when it comes to creating a multilingual version of your store, the more flexible option (and certainly the most cost-effective one) is definitely Shopify.

-Automatic tax rules and VAT MOSS in BigCommerce and Shopify
+Handling tax in BigCommerce and Shopify

 Automatic tax calculation